Analyzing Activity From Blacklisted IP addresses and TOR Exit Nodes¶

 |2017-10-19 12:14:27||US||/wp-login.php||404||Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_3) AppleWebKit/537.75.14 (KHTML, like Gecko) Version/7.0.3 Safari/7046A194A|

-It looks like the IP from SE has just grabbed some of the pages from the website.
+It looks like the IP from SE has just grabbed some of the pages from the website - that’s ok.
 But the one from the US has accessed our login service!
 Although the request was denied, it is still definitely worth digging further.
-Let’s save the result, this captures the intermediate state of this investigation and also enables proceeding with further queries without executing this one:
+Let’s save the script as /user/grizzly_in_web_access.sx so that we can use it next step.

 STEP 3.
 We now need to look into our login service logs (re-use the work done in another analysis of login activities).
 Applying filter on IPs from the saved result of the STEP2 will select login events with these IPs.